-I wish I had a virtual reality app for startup founders that offered a 3-D view of their revenue.
+I wish I had a virtual reality app for founders that offered the best revenue model for startups, or a 3-D view of their revenue.
 We would put on our gear and go for an immersive deep dive to uncover which dollars were profitable, predictable and scalable – and then only scale those dollars.

 No such app exists (yet), but there is a process that every founder can follow to uncover each of the three dimensions of revenue.
 It’s called market development, and it’s distinct from sales.

 Sales is the pursuit of profitable, predictable and scalable revenue.

 Here’s how it plays out every week for us at GrowthX, our seed-stage venture capital fund.
 Invariably during the pitch we learn that startup X has Y dollars of revenue.
 Nowadays, with the cost and complexity of technology low, and product talent plentiful, the amount of revenue is often impressive even at the seed stage.
 But, we rarely fail to stump the founders during their pitch when we figuratively pull one of the revenue dollars out of the stack and ask how profitable it is or how predictably the team can generate more of the same type of revenue.